Rescuing 331 bileptons from the Landau pole: 4 Family Extension Model

 We observe that this 4$th$ family model includes exotic fermions beyond those present in the minimal minimal 331 model (see Table\,\ref{tab:minimal331}), namely quarks $b', t', T^2$ and leptons $\tau',\nu_\tau', E^4$.
 Here we assume that $b', t', \tau', \nu_\tau'$ are light with masses below $\mu_{331}$, while $T^2, E^4$ are heavy with masses which are proportional to the $\chi$ VEV. \\

-As far as we know, experimental constraints on the sequential fourth family extending minimal 331 models are not available yet--some model-dependent bounds are given in \cite{Bar-Shalom:2011lgb,Mahapatra:2023zhi}.
+As far as we know, experimental constraints on the sequential fourth family extending minimal 331 models are not available yet.
+Model-dependent bounds in different frameworks are given in \cite{Bar-Shalom:2011lgb,Mahapatra:2023zhi}.
 Some insight can be gained by considering limits from vector-like quark searches.
 In particular we have $m_{\tau'}>700$\,GeV\,\cite{CMS:2025urb} and $m_{b'}>1390\div1570$\,GeV\cite{CMS:2020ttz} from the CMS Collaboration (the range is due to the variation of branching ratios) and $m_{t'}>715\div950$\,GeV\,\cite{ATLAS:2015ktd} and $m_{b'}>1000\div2000$\,GeV\,\cite{ATLAS:2023ixh} from the ATLAS Collaboration.
 A combined CMS and ATLAS study \cite{Benbrik:2024fku} reports exclusion limits for masses below about 1500\,GeV of both $b'$ and $t'$.
 We remark again that the previous limits cannot be directly applied to our case.
-In CMS and ATLAS analyses the lepton universality is not required, while it is mandatory in a sequential fourth family model.\\
+In CMS and ATLAS analyses the lepton universality is not required, while it is mandatory in a sequential fourth family model.\\ We note that requiring unitary at very high energies in $4th$ generation models, suggests a bound on the BSM fermion masses that is $m_f'\lesssim 500$\,GeV \cite{Chanowitz:1978uj}.
+However as reported in \cite{Djouadi:2012ae} this bound should not be viewed as a strict limit but simply as an indication that strong dynamics takes place.
+Moreover simulation of a strong Yukawa coupling regime on the lattice found $m_f'\lesssim 700$\,GeV \cite{Gerhold:2010wv}.
+Therefore hereafter we will consider the special scale $m_{\rm NP}\sim 700$\,GeV as a benchmark case.